RTEMS/rtems-docs/c-user/clock/directives.rst

 -----------------------------------------

-Gets the time elapsed since the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse precision in seconds and microseconds format.
+Gets the time elapsed since the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse resolution in seconds and microseconds format.

 .. rubric:: CALLING SEQUENCE: